Options

 --days value The number of days left on a certificate to renew it. (default: 30)

---ari-enable Use the renewalInfo endpoint (draft-ietf-acme-ari) to check if a certificate should be renewed. (default: false)
+--ari-disable Do not use the renewalInfo endpoint (draft-ietf-acme-ari) to check if a certificate should be renewed. (default: false)

 --ari-wait-to-renew-duration value The maximum duration you're willing to sleep for a renewal time returned by the renewalInfo endpoint. (default: 0s)